3.7 Open Source Licensing

 - Recall two open source licenses

-You can specify how your R package is licensed in the package DESCRIPTION file under the
+You can specify how your R package is licensed in the package DESCRIPTION file

 License: file LICENSE, and then create a text file called